Home Multi-Country Search About Admin Login

 Lithology and Thickness

-The formation is represented by a fining-upward suite of coarser-grained to finer-grained flysch strata.
-Lower part of the formation is dominated by pebbly grit, polymere coarse-grained greywacke and medium- to fine-grained sandstone, which jointly with silty-pelitic rock composes mega-rhythmite.
-Upper part is composed of medium- to fine-grained sandstone and siltstone.
+The formation is represented by a suite of fine-grained upwards flysch succession.
+The lower part of the formation is dominated by coarse sandstone containing pebbles, coarse-grained graywacke and medium to fine grained sandstone, together with the silty mudstone and limestone to form a rhythmical succession.
+The upper part is composed of medium to fine grained sandstone and siltstone.
 It is 1100 m in thickness.

 Lithology Pattern: